Pakistan Muslim League – Nawaz: Operation Clean-up

 Nawaz Sharif, during his first tenure as prime minister of Pakistan (1990–1993), launched a military operation against his own allies in government, MQM, for allegations against the Jinnahpur conspiracy.
-Later, the ISPR denied any knowledge of the Jinnahpur conspiracy and separatist maps, which were highly publicised in the media prior to the operation's launch.
+Later, the Inter-Services Public Relations denied any knowledge of the Jinnahpur conspiracy and separatist maps, which were highly publicized in the media prior to the operation's launch.
 Thousands of MQM activists were killed, its leadership arrested, and its head, Altaf Hussain, fled to exile in the UK.

 Operation 1998

-During his second term as prime minister (1997–1999), Nawaz Sharif again launched an operation against MQM, who were again in alliance in Sharif's government, on accusations of assassinating Hakeem Said.
-Due to MQM's militant activities and sectarian killings in Karachi, Nawaz Sharif was forced to end the alliance with MQM for the benefit of the nation.
-An elected PMLN Sindh government in alliance with MQM was dismissed and President's rule was imposed.
-The operation launched a new era of bloodshed in Karachi and many party leaders from MQM were arrested.
-Imran Farooq (MQM second in command at that time) was forced to flee Pakistan and took political asylum in the UK.
-Fasih Jugu, who was accused of assassination, was tortured to death by law enforcement officers.
-The operation resulted in major unrest as the PMLN government tried to nab the criminal elements ravaging the city of Karachi.
-This was one of the prime excuses the military conjured up for illegally ousting Nawaz Sharif's government in 1999 through martial law.
+During his second term as Prime Minister (1997–1999), Nawaz Sharif again launched an operation against the MQM, which was once more allied with Sharif's government, based on accusations of the assassination of Hakeem Said.
+Due to the MQM's militant activities and sectarian killings in Karachi, Nawaz Sharif was compelled to end the alliance with the MQM for the nation's benefit.
+An elected PML-N Sindh government in alliance with the MQM was dismissed, and President's rule was imposed.
+The operation ushered in a new era of bloodshed in Karachi, leading to the arrest of many MQM party leaders.
+Imran Farooq, who was the MQM's second-in-command at the time, was forced to flee Pakistan and sought political asylum in the UK.
+Fasih Jugu, accused of assassination, was tortured to death by law enforcement officers.
+The operation resulted in significant unrest as the PML-N government attempted to apprehend the criminal elements wreaking havoc in Karachi.
+This situation became one of the primary justifications the military created for the illegal ousting of Nawaz Sharif's government in 1999 through martial law.

 Plane hijacking

-In 1999, Nawaz Sharif was allegedly involved in the hijacking of a plane carrying then Chief of Army Staff Pervez Musharraf as it was about to land at Karachi airport, and the control tower ordered the plane not to land in Pakistan but India instead.
-However, Musharraf and his loyalists had been planning a coup for months and some versions of the story claim that Musharraf orchestrated the coup from the plane and the military didn't allow the plane to land until Musharraf was assured that the military was in control of the airport.
-The military forced the courts to convict Sharif and sentence him to life imprisonment in 2000.
-General Musharraf had initially decided to hang Nawaz Sharif but under pressure from the President of the United States Bill Clinton and King Abdullah of Saudi Arabia, he decided not to go through with the plan.
-In 2010, The Supreme Court of Pakistan overturned Nawaz' conviction, making him eligible to run for power again.
+In 1999, Nawaz Sharif was allegedly involved in the hijacking of a plane carrying the then Chief of Army Staff, Pervez Musharraf, as it was about to land at Karachi airport.
+The control tower had ordered the plane not to land in Pakistan, but in India instead.
+However, Musharraf and his loyalists had been planning a coup for months, and some versions of the story claim that Musharraf orchestrated the coup from the plane.
+The military reportedly did not allow the plane to land until Musharraf was assured that they were in control of the airport.
+Subsequently, the military pressured the courts to convict Sharif and sentence him to life imprisonment in 2000.
+General Musharraf had initially decided to hang Nawaz Sharif, but under pressure from the President of the United States, Bill Clinton, and King Abdullah of Saudi Arabia, he chose not to proceed with this plan.
+In 2010, the Supreme Court of Pakistan overturned Nawaz's conviction, making him eligible to run for office again.